 We know you appreciate the talents of your fellow GISers.
-Please consider nominating them for a MAGIC Service Award.
-We are accepting award nominations for MAGIC 2018.
+Please consider nominating them for a MAGIC Award.
+We are accepting award nominations for MAGIC 2020.
 Nominees for these awards may be individuals, groups or entities.
 Nominators should clearly outline the nature of the contribution being honored in the submission.
-The awards are voted on by MAGIC participating states, each state caucusing its members as it sees fit, and presented at the Symposium opening session April 24th, 2018.
-Nominations for the 2018 MidAmerica GIS Symposium must be received no later than February 2, 2018.
-Awards winners since 2012 are not eligible for awards in 2018.
+The awards are voted on by MAGIC participating states, each state caucusing its members as it sees fit, and presented at the Symposium opening session April 21st, 2020.
+Nominations for the 2020 MidAmerica GIS Symposium must be received no later than January 8, 2020.
+Awards winners since 2014 are not eligible for awards in 2020.

 Award Types and Guidelines: